-- 5.175 A range of sustainable economic locations are supported in the spatial strategy/ the crucial principles set out in policy M19.
-Dartford Borough's priority growth locations (Central Dartford and Ebbsfleet) and large and accessible purpose built designated employment areas are well placed to attract managerial, professional and high technology employers currently under-represented in the Borough; bringing in sectors targeted in national policy to increase productivity. - 5.176 Dartford Town Centre is a very sustainable and suitable location for office uses/ business start-ups and is a high priority for economic regeneration, with very good public transport and labour market accessibility, a choice of development sites and existing provision, and a range of supporting services.
-Creative industries often emerge in unplanned urban locations due to social factors or where accommodation has not yet been renewed, e.g. secondary parts of town centres, and growing clusters will be supported. - 5.177 Ebbsfleet Central (policy E4) will attract major inward investment and provide commercial space newly designed to meet future business needs.
-It will feature a new public transport interchange and be accompanied by a range of supporting functions. - 5.178 There have been significant changes in the nature of shopping provision nationally.
+- 5.191 A range of sustainable economic locations are supported in the spatial strategy/ the crucial principles set out in Policy M18.
+Dartford Borough's priority growth locations (Central Dartford and Ebbsfleet) and large and accessible purpose built designated employment areas are well placed to attract managerial, professional and high technology employers currently under-represented in the Borough; bringing in sectors targeted in national policy to increase productivity. - 5.192 Dartford Town Centre in Central Dartford is a very sustainable and suitable location for office uses/ business start-ups and is a high priority for economic regeneration, with very good public transport and labour market accessibility, a choice of development sites and existing provision, and a range of supporting services.
+Creative industries often emerge in unplanned urban locations due to social factors or where accommodation has not yet been renewed, e.g. secondary parts of town centres, and growing clusters will be supported. - 5.193 Ebbsfleet Central (Policy E4) will attract major inward investment and provide commercial space newly designed to meet future business needs.
+It will feature a new public transport interchange and be accompanied by a range of supporting functions. - 5.194 There have been significant changes in the nature of shopping provision nationally.
 Online expenditure has grown and the traditional bricks and mortar presence has receded.
 Many retailers have collapsed or scaled down due to financial pressures, and the Covid-19 pandemic has accelerated the pace of change.
 However, some smaller centres and convenience retailers have performed relatively well, and may benefit from shifts towards home working for example.
-In terms of retail and leisure uses, retention of local provision in centres in the Borough is essential to the strategy of providing facilities and day-to-day uses in a convenient network of places that are easy for residents and workers to walk to. - 5.179 The network of retail centres provides local jobs and secures a walkable mix of services, and this will be retained (Table 7).
-The centres meet large scale residential growth and create/ maintain a heart for new and existing communities.
-Dartford Town Centre and Bluewater (policy M22) are complemented by more local urban and non-urban clusters which currently comprise the following: - District Centres at Dartford, Swanscombe, and Longfield; and - a series of smaller Local Centres.
+In terms of retail and leisure uses, retention of local provision in centres in the Borough is essential to the strategy of providing facilities and day-to-day uses in a convenient network of places that are easy for residents and workers to walk to.
+This aim will be supported by applying Policy M18 criterion 2 for main town centre uses as defined in national policy. - 5.195 The network of retail centres provides local jobs and secures a walkable mix of services, and this will be retained (guided by Table 10).
+The centres meet needs of large scale residential growth and create/ maintain a heart for new and existing communities.
+Dartford Town Centre and Bluewater (Policy M21) are complemented by more local urban and nonurban clusters which currently comprise the following: - District Centres at Dartford, Swanscombe, and Longfield; and - a series of smaller Local Centres.

-This network of centres has maintained low vacancy rates and is expanding with growth at Ebbsfleet, and will be supported in future (see also policy M23).
+This network of centres has maintained low vacancy rates and is expanding with growth at Ebbsfleet, and will be supported in future (see also Policy M22).
 Sequential testing, and impact assessment for proposals over 280sqm, will apply for proposals at other locations.
-Development will accord with the role of the centre as set out in Table 7.
+Development will accord with the role of the centre as set out in Table 10.